 How Portable Sand Plants Work

-From a process perspective, Skid Based and Portable Sand Plants do not work any differently than their customized cousins, they are just limited by size for transport; thus, their throughput capacity tends to be limited.
+From a process perspective, Skid-Based and Portable Sand Plants do not work any differently than their customized cousins, they are just limited by size for transport; thus, their throughput capacity tends to be limited.
+While portability naturally limits capacity, it does not necessarily limit the process.
+These plants typically do not come complete with ancillary material handling, as most companies have available from their inventory or our dealers, but this can be included if needed.

 Skid-based plants can have a variety of applications and configurations.
 The range of process options includes the following: scalping, liberating, sizing, pumping, washing, classifying, deligniting/organics removal, dewatering, effluent management and waste solid management.